cyberbotics/webots-doc/guide/installation-procedure.md

 to be installed on the system.
 If you need to compile [controller plugins](controller-plugin.md) or [physics plugins](webots-plugin.md#physics-plugin), then you also have to install *mesa-common-dev* and *libgl1-mesa-dev* packages.
+Other particular libraries could also be required to recompile some of the distributed binary files.
+In this case an error message will be printed in the Webots console mentioning the missing dependency.

 > **Note**:
 On old versions of Ubuntu or other linux distributions the library names and versions could be slightly different.